 I use a foot powered treadle with wheels made of aluminum oxide.

 Do you sharpen salon shears?

-Yes, I do sharpen salon shears but not on this machine.
+Yes, I do but not on the treadle.
 Salon shears require a flat hone to sharpen correctly.

 How long have you been sharpening?